orthecreedence/cl-async/signal-handling.md

   => nil
 {% endhighlight %}

 Unbinds a signal handler.
-This deletes the libevent signal listener event and also restores the lisp signal handler that existed before calling [signal-handler](#signal-handler).
+This deletes the underlying signal listener event and also restores the lisp signal handler that existed before calling [signal-handler](#signal-handler).